Dual boot vs virtual machine

 Nothing within the virtualized operating system can, for the most part, impact the native operating system.

-Is dual boot the same as virtualization?
+Is dual boot the same as VM?

 Dual booting is the best approach for things that need a lot of power since it does not limit the performance of your system.
 Virtualization is the process of establishing a virtual environment within your operating system that allows you to run another operating system within the one you’ve already installed.